Saint Paul, Minnesota: Economy

 The Minneapolis–Saint Paul–Bloomington area employs 1,570,700 people in the private sector as of July 2008, 82.43% of whom work in private service providing-related jobs.

 Major corporations headquartered in Saint Paul include Ecolab, a chemical and cleaning product company that the Minneapolis/St. Paul Business Journal named in 2008 as the eighth-best place to work in the Twin Cites for companies with 1,000 full-time Minnesota employees, and Securian Financial Group Inc.

 The 3M Company moved to St. Paul in 1910.
-It built an art deco headquarters at 900 Bush Avenue that still stands.
-Headquarters operations moved to the suburban Maplewood campus in 1964.
-3M manufacturing continued for a couple more decades until all St. Paul operations ceased.
+It built a headquarters in 1940 that still stands and is listed on the National Register of Historic Places.
+Headquarters operations moved to the suburban Maplewood campus in 1962; manufacturing continued until 2009, when the last St. Paul operations ceased.

 The city was home to the Ford Motor Company's Twin Cities Assembly Plant, which opened in 1924 and closed at the end of 2011.
 The plant was in Highland Park on the Mississippi River, adjacent to Lock and Dam No. 1, Mississippi River, which generates hydroelectric power.
 The site is being redeveloped into a mixed-used area called Highland Bridge which, when complete, will include 3,800 housing units, most opening in 2023.

 Saint Paul has financed city development with tax increment financing (TIF).
 In 2018, it had 55 TIF districts.
 Projects that have benefited from TIF funding include the St. Paul Saints stadium, and the affordable housing along the Twin Cities Metro Green Line.